LucasDelfino92/morrowindsharp/modlist.md

 - [**Global Map Markers**](https://www.nexusmods.com/morrowind/mods/43248) by EnvyDeveloper: adds global map markers to all dungeons on Vvardenfell and Solstheim.
   - Only install the **Global Map Markers V1.3 - No TR version** main file.

-## CLEANING NOTES

-**GlobalMapMarkers - no TR.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

-## LOAD ORDER

-**GlobalMapMarkers - no TR.esp** should be loaded at the end of your load order, as changes done by other mods can override the Cell name edits of this mod.

 # CONTENT RESTORATION

 - [**Blight Storms Restored**](https://www.nexusmods.com/morrowind/mods/45558?) by half11: restores the function of catching blight disease while out in a blight storm.